netreconlab/Parse-Swift/README.md

 To learn how to use or experiment with ParseSwift, you can run and edit the [ParseSwift.playground](https://github.com/netreconlab/Parse-Swift/tree/main/ParseSwift.playground/Pages).
 You can use the parse-server in [this repo](https://github.com/netreconlab/parse-hipaa/tree/parse-swift) which has docker compose files (`docker-compose up` gives you a working server) configured to connect with the playground files, has [Parse Dashboard](https://github.com/parse-community/parse-dashboard), and can be used with MongoDB or PostgreSQL.
 You can also configure the Swift Playgrounds to work with your own Parse Server by editing the configuation in [Common.swift](https://github.com/netreconlab/Parse-Swift/blob/e9ba846c399257100b285d25d2bd055628b13b4b/ParseSwift.playground/Sources/Common.swift#L4-L19).
 To learn more, check out [CONTRIBUTING.md](https://github.com/netreconlab/Parse-Swift/blob/main/CONTRIBUTING.md#swift-playgrounds).

+This repo is maintained by [Corey E. Baker](https://github.com/cbaker6), [1 of 2 of the original developers of Parse-Swift](https://github.com/parse-community/Parse-Swift/graphs/contributors).
+Corey was responsible for the direction and development of all releases from [1.0.0](https://github.com/parse-community/Parse-Swift/releases/tag/4.14.2) to [4.14.2](https://github.com/parse-community/Parse-Swift/releases/tag/4.14.2).
+This repo will remain aligned with the original core principals of a swifty framework that contains zero dependencies and takes advantage of all of the features the parse-server has to offer.
+The reason for the bifurcation

 ---

 - [Installation](#installation)